ClausDethlefsen/Home-AssistantConfig/readme.md

 # Home automation

-After upgrading to 0.107.1, some picture-entity cards [broke](https://github.com/home-assistant/frontend/issues/4984).
-Clearing cache in the browser and updating the HACS modules made them work again.

 **Devices I'm using:**
 * Homeassistant Version 0.107.5 runs on a Mac Mini (2011'ish) running MacOs High Sierra